Securing your Domains with SSL

 Embed Third Party eCommerce Tools Directly onto your Unbounce Pages

 With SSL, you can embed secure forms directly onto Unbounce pages.
-This is a great advantage for use cases like ecommerce.
-Embed an ecommerce form using your favourite ecommerce tool.
+This is a great advantage for use cases like e-commerce.
+Embed an e-commerce form using your favorite e-commerce tool.

-Make Your Pages Compatible With Facebook and Linkedin
+Make Your Pages Compatible With Facebook, Linkedin, & Google Ads

-With SSL in Unbounce, you can present your pages with third party applications such as Facebook and Linkedin Ads with the most efficiency.
-LinkedIn ads may let your page skip the moderation queue.
-Woo!
+With SSL in Unbounce, you can present your pages with third-party applications such as Facebook, Linkedin, and Google Ads with the most efficiency.

 Before You Switch: SSL Checklist

-Before you switch, optimize your page for SSL by confirming that your page doesn’t include any unsecured content.
+Before you switch, optimize your page for SSL by confirming that your pages don't include any content that isn't secure.

 Examples of unsecured content include:

-- Lightboxes that pull content from unsecured sources
+- Lightboxes that pull content from sources that are not secure.

-- Background images in any custom CSS hosted on http
+- Background images in any custom CSS hosted on an HTTP server:

-We strongly recommend testing out your page on https before switching.
-You can do this by replacing http with https in the URL for the page your want to review.
+We strongly recommend testing out your page on HTTPS before switching.
+You can do this by replacing HTTP with HTTPS in the URL for the page your want to review, using the browser search.

-NOTE: If you have unsecured content, your page visitors will get a mixed content warning, not only will your page not work as intended, it may negatively affect conversion rates.
+If you have unsecured content, your page visitors will get a mixed content warning; not only will your page not work as intended, it may negatively affect conversion rates.

-If (and only if!) your host provides a http and https version of your page, one workaround is to change the path from a non-secure URL to a "protocol-less URL"
+If (and only if!) your host provides an HTTP and HTTPS version of your page, one workaround is to change the path from a non-secure URL to a "protocol-less URL."

 http://example.com/asset.ext would become //example.com/asset.ext